 Cookies are pieces of information that a website can transfer to your web browser.
 Parts of our website may store cookies on your browser in order to service you better when you next visit the site.
 You can change your web browser's settings to reject cookies.

 The MDBA's website contains links to other web sites.
 The MDBA is not responsible for the content or the privacy practices of other external web sites.

-When using Free Flow — the MDBA blog, or Facebook, Twitter or YouTube, the information posted on their pages is used only to administer the pages and to consider and respond to any comments you make.
+When using Facebook, Twitter or YouTube, the information posted on these pages is used only to administer the pages and to consider and respond to any comments you make.